Ipiano/coverage-planning/README.md

 like a bow-tie or bulb-shaped turn.

 ## Algorithmic Description

+The QuickOpp algorithm is defined with 2 main steps
+1. Decompose the input shape with a modified trapezoidal decomposition algorithm
+2. Re-combine adjacent regions when doing so can reduce the overall cost of covering the shape

+Obviously, this is a massive simplification of what's going on, but those are effectively the key pieces of the algorithm.
+Breaking it down a little further, we can pull out a few more steps related to cost calculations
+1. For each direction in a range, find the cost of covering the shape with all swaths going the given direction.
+Find the cheapest option.
+2. Orient the sweep-line for the decomposition step so that it moves across the shape perpendicular to this best overall case (the sweep-line itself is parallel to the best-case direction)
+    - This will bias the decomposition to producing long, thin regions which are parallel to the best-case overall direction
+    - The sweep-line algorithm should break the shape more often than just at the start and end of inner loops (this is the 'modified' part).
+        A region should be created when the adjacent edges of the original shape differ in angle by more than some delta.
+(10 degrees was chosen for the original paper)
+3. Use a depth-first-traversal to visit all regions in the shape, traveling from a region to any adjacent regions (regions that share an edge)
+    - For each pair of adjacent regions, consider the cost of combining them vs. keeping them separate
+    - If the cost of covering them when combined is cheaper than leaving them separate, then mark them combined

+For further details on how the algorithm is defined, see the original paper.

+### Modifications

+As is the case when creating an implementation of an algorithm, some changes will be made either to suit the needs of the writer or to resolve ambiguities in the description.
+In this case, some changes were made for both reasons.

+* The original algorithm defines that regions should be created during the sweep-line algorithm both when first and last encountering an inner loop and when the edges of the shape differ in angle too far.
+It also indicates that regions should be created when the sweep line has moved at least as far as a single swath's width, but it is not entirely clear what this gains.
+The sweep-line algorithm has been un-modified, and written as a standard trapezoidal-decomposition, and an extra step has been added to sweep across each region a second time and split it further based on adjacent angles of edges (checking the distance of the sweep line was removed because it is not clear how that is intended to work).
+This change was made to reduce the requirements of the sweep-line algorithm, making it a more standard and objective function which can more-easily be unit-tested for correctness, and keeping it from getting overly complicated from a bookkeeping perspective.
+This should not affect the overall complexity of the algorithm; it just adds a second sweep across the shape, which adds a constant factor to the runtime.
+The overall affect on the algorithm is that it may split regions up differently than originally intended.
+* The original algorithm states that any region in the decomposed shape will have at most 2 adjacent regions to it, one on each side.
+It's unclear exactly how this is accomplished, as it is very easy to see how a region could have more than just two adjacent regions.
+It appears that it is accomplished by way of 0-area regions which run along the height of the shape before splitting off to an upper or lower section (above or below an inner loop).
+While this may technically work, it is not particularly practical after the fact; either it becomes necessary to post-process the solution to remove these geometrically invalid areas, or algorithms following QuickOpp must be able to process them correctly.
+This library aims to solve this problem by instead relaxing the '2 adjacent regions' rule and connecting adjacent regions as one might logically expect.
+While this changes some of the dynamic of the merge step at the end, it should not affect the runtime significantly.
+* The original algorithm is defined as 'building the output DCEL' during the decomposition, and defines points at which edges should be created, linked, and added to it.
+All logic related to creating and maintaining the DCEL has been isolated to a testable set of classes which maintains various DCEL invariants at all times, guaranteeing that the output is valid.
+As such, the decomposition step has been slightly modified with regard to how the DCEL is populated.

 ## References
 <sup>1</sup>Driscoll, Theresa Marie, "Complete coverage path planning in an agricultural environment" (2011).Graduate Theses and Dissertations.
 12095. https://lib.dr.iastate.edu/etd/12095